 The individual coverage HRA (ICHRA) brings with it a greater degree of flexibility and customization for business owners, especially those looking to offer different types of benefits to different types of employees (i.e., salary vs hourly).
+It's also set to benefit upwards of 11 million American workers.
 While the hallmark classes of ICHRA are a huge bonus, it's important to understand how minimum class requirements and ICHRA go together.

 So how does it work and what’s required?
 Let’s break it down.